homedepot/infinite-wish-board/CONTRIBUTING.md

 - Separate each logical change into its own commit.
 - Add a descriptive message for each commit.
 Follow commit message best practices.
+- If you are resolving an issue, mention the issue # in the commit body.
 - Document your pull requests.
 Include the reasoning behind each change and the testing done.
 - To the extent possible, follow existing code and documentation style and practices.